Amalan-ConStat/SouthPark-Rshiny/README.md

 * Ratings and Votes sub tab - Summarize information with related to votes and rating from IMDB for all 22 seasons.
 * Sentiment Analysis sub tab - Summarize information with related to sentiment analysis with AFINN, bing and nrc methods.
 * Bigram and Trigram Analysis sub tab - Summarize information with related to n-gram introduction.

 * Compare Two Seasons tab - Comparing two seasons when given by the user to analyze words, lines, characters, seasons, special words and sentiment analysis.
 * Compare Two Characters tab - Comparing two Characters when given by the user to analyze words, lines, seasons, episodes, special words and sentiment analysis.
+* Compare Two Characters but Same Season tab - Comparing two Characters when given by the user to analyze words, lines, seasons, episodes, special words and sentiment analysis.
+* Compare Two Seasons but Same Character tab - Comparing two seasons of the same character when given by the user to analyze words, lines, characters, seasons, special words and sentiment analysis.

+_ Take some time until the shiny app is loaded._

 *THANK YOU*